g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 > You just need to move on -- like a plague of locusts.
 Failure is a core tenet of liberalism.
 When life closes a door, it opens a window.
 And if the fall is too steep, use the fire exit.
 Run to the roof -- you always have that airship on the dock.
 The most important thing is to keep moving.
 Keep dreaming.
 The auditors cannot get to you if you keep running -- very, very fast, from one fuck-up to the next.

 Against this general othering of liberals, we have to note KHTK's loving portrait of Kim, the sincere, decent Moralist - whose portrait, on your screen for most of the game, wears <a href="https://static.wikia.nocookie.net/disco-elysium/images/7/77/Kim-kitsuragi.jpg">an actual halo</a>.
 He's the icon of self-control and the good side of the professions and institutions.
-If commie cop is in some ways the natural path for you to make Harry walk – if Harry is an incoherent soul who could turn into something else at any moment – every playthrough will have the same Kim, a fulcrum of normie virtue to anchor him. <a href="#fn:6" id="fnref:6">6</a>
+If commie cop is in some ways the natural path for you to make Harry walk – if Harry is an incoherent soul who could turn into something else at any moment – every playthrough will have the same Kim, a fulcrum of normie virtue, to anchor him. <a href="#fn:6" id="fnref:6">6</a>

 <!-- "stable shape compared to the blurry smears of colour we see in other portraits, which indicates Kim's role as an anchor"  -->

 But (leaving Kim aside) I smell vice in the broader geopolitics of Elysium: the Chomskyan vice of assuming that every event and every ill has a designer.
-Obviously a Western designer or a Western puppet. <!-- Haiti is one exception.  -->
+Obviously a Western designer or a Westerner's puppet. <!-- Haiti is one exception.  -->

 The main valid jab at institutional humanism is not murder or exploitation (which it usually does less than the alternatives) but hypocrisy, political cover, and denial of its own power.
 We killed hundreds of thousands of Iraqis, or got them killed, in the name of freedom, democracy, human rights, education, etc. [We tortured many others](https://www.independent.co.uk/news/uk/politics/complicity-in-torture-the-case-against-the-united-kingdom-9922063.html).
 This was not long ago and is not the most recent case.

 > The First World War was, like the abattoir in Vietnam, quite describable as a liberals’ war.
 Any medium-run view of history will show that it did more damage to ‘Western civilisation’ than any form of ideology, not least in clearing the very path, through the ruins and cadavers, along which totalitarians could later instate and militarise themselves...
 Yet I think it’s clear... that it was the disturbance to the natural order that made the young Isaiah tremble and flinch... it would have been more precise to say: [horror] only for certain sorts of physical violence and political experiment.
 Policemen are supposed to control crowds, not crowds policemen.
 Vietnam... was a laboratory experiment run by technician-intellectuals and academic consultants, who furnished us with terms like ‘interdict’, ‘relocate’, ‘body count’ and ‘strategic hamlet’.
 To cope with the ensuing calamity, the Bundys and McNamaras later evolved the view that, while the war might have been a blunder, the error could, for reasons of state and for reasons of face, not be admitted.
 In this, too, they were seconded by Berlin.

-<center>— <a href="{{hitch}}">Hitchens</a></center>
+<center>— <a class="noline" href="{{hitch}}">Hitchens</a></center>

 <br>